Welkinoid52/test/README.md

   newgrp docker

 On Jenkins master the node created must be up, create  new item -> pipeline, mention github, paste jenkinfile, save, run.

+Here master is on localhost. so was unable to connect using SSH.
+To resolve this used ngrok tool, it forwarded localhost to public domain, and made connection possible with ec2 slave.